subhankarde/springboot-consul-kubernetes/README.md

-# Spring Boot deployed in Google Kubernetes Engine(GKE)  using Hashicorp Consul for properties.
+# Spring Boot deployed in Google Kubernetes Engine(GKE)  using Hashicorp Consul for application properties.

 ### Motivation
 - Consul is a better tool for managing application properties rather using ConfigMaps.